 Every.
 Single.
 Game.
 For the past 58 years.

 Lombardi’s determination is an important leadership lesson - that as a leader, you are a model for your team, and you’re responsible for driving them forwards, regardless of size or industry.
 That necessitates real determination, and a willingness to succeed against the odds.
 Not only do you, yourself, have to have those qualities, but you’ve got to instil them in your team, too.

 Who remembers when Barack Obama appeared on Zach Galifianakis’ Between Two Ferns?
-It was a pretty extraordinary thing for Obama to do at the time, and it gave us this golden comedy moment….
+It was a pretty extraordinary thing for Obama to do at the time and gave us some comedy gold.

 By appearing on a comedy show such as this, Obama proved himself to be a funny, accessible, and human leader – not a political robot.
 He exhibited one of the most important leadership traits, too, by showing that he had a sense of humour.
 Leaders are far more likely to succeed when they connect with their team, and humour is a great plane to do that on.
 It’s a great way to break the ice and begin to build a productive working relationship, based on mutual respect.